What Is An Endowment Plan? Different Types & Their Uses

 - Retirement Planning

-If you are looking to create a retirement corpus, an endowment policy ensures a stable financial return.
+If you are looking to create a retirement corpus, an endowment policy makes sure of a stable financial return.
 At maturity, the lump sum amount can be a source of regular income post-retirement.

 - Wealth Creation